Center for Rational Theology — Belgrade, Serbia

 The name Nemanja means "holding on" in Old Church Slavonic but in modern Serbian it's so closely similar to the verb nemati, meaning "to have not", that many people insist that it means just that.
 Around the same time the Nemanja story plays, (around 1200 AD), a similar story played out in Albion, starring John Lackland of Magna Carta and Robin Hood fame (or infamy, rather), whose brother Richard Lionheart spearheaded the English contingent of the Third Crusade, which in turn heralded the beginning of the end for Rome's eastern empire, and necessitated the rise of Serbia.

 These patterns describe the most fundamental working principles of humanity as a collective, and are stored safely in the deepest recesses of the Balkan subconscious.
 Recognized by scores of modern authors but buried deeper than any deliberation can penetrate, these patterns can't be erased, eased out or destroyed.
 When they sprout up from the earth, they are baked into the folklore, and when they seep up through the cracks they congeal into art and song.
 The Ottomans occupied the Balkans for as long as Europeans have been in the Americas and tormented, uprooted and brutalized the people.
-But when the Ottomans left, the church that Sava built veered up like grass through broken concrete.
-Wars were followed by socialism, nationalism and atheism, but when those fell, the church of Sava veered back up and bloomed.
+But when the Ottomans left, the church that Sava built sprang back up like grass through broken concrete.
+Wars were followed by socialism, nationalism and atheism, but when those fell, the church of Sava re-emerged and bloomed.

 Many have tried to explain why Jews, who comprise 0.2% of the world's population, receive more than 25% of the Nobel Prizes.
 And although many forwarded explanations have merit, the main reason is that the Torah operates on the same principles as the universe, and understanding nature is a small step for a student of the Torah but a giant leap for anyone else.
 During the Belle Epoque of the late 19th century, Serbia took its first breath of free air in five centuries, the tree began to bud, and in a few small decades produced Petar Petrović Njegoš, Mileva Marić, Nikola Tesla and Mihajlo Pupin.
 Victory was near, but the power of the ring could not be undone.
 More horror awaited.